dahall/Vanara/Windows.Shell/AssemblyReport.md

 ### Classes
 Class | Description
 ---- | ----
+CommandVerb | Encapsulates a shortcut menu verb in the registry.
+CommandVerbDictionary |
 ControlPanel | Provides a means to open Control Panel items and get their paths.
 IconLocation | Wraps the icon location string used by some Shell classes.
+IndirectString | Wraps the icon location string used by some Shell classes.
+ProgId | Represents a programmatic identifier in the registry for an application.
 PropertyDescription | Enumerate and retrieve individual property description details.
 Wraps the `IPropertyDescription` shell interface
 PropertyDescriptionList | Exposes methods that extract information from a collection of property descriptions presented as a list.
 PropertyStore | Encapsulates the IPropertyStore object.
 PropertyType | Exposes methods that extract data from enumeration information.
 PropertyTypeList | Exposes methods that enumerate the possible values for a property.
+RegBasedSettings | Base class for registry based settings.
+RegistryBasedVirtualDictionary<T> |
+ShellAssociation |
 ShellFileInfo | Information and icons for any shell file.
 ShellFileNewOpEventArgs | Arguments supplied to the `PostNewItem` event.
 ShellFileOperations | Queued and static file operations using the Shell.